College is becoming increasingly expensive. As a result, it is likely that you will need to seek funds for paying for college from multiple sources.

 Some types of college financing are more desirable than others, as you might imagine.

-Below you will find ideas for college financing — in the order you should seek them:
+Below you will find ideas for college financing — in the order you should seek them.

 1. Free Money: Grants and Scholarships

 On top of this, there are scholarships available for different accomplishments.
 Some of them are available because of certain qualities you might have (such as being tall, or being of a certain ethnicity).
-FastWeb is one site that can help you locate scholarships to apply for.
+FastWeb is one site which can help you locate scholarships to apply for.
 Check with the school, and in your local community, for scholarships.